-The upper 32 Kbytes of the data space memory map can optionally be mapped into program space at any 16K program word boundary defined by the 8-bit Program Space Visibility Page (PSVPAG) register.
-The program-to-data-space mapping feature lets any instruction access program space as if it were data space.
+The data space can be linearly addressed as 32K words or 64 Kbytes using an Address Generation Unit (AGU).
+The upper 32 Kbytes of the data space memory map can optionally be mapped into program space at any 16K program word boundary defined by the 8-bit Program Space Visibility Page register (PSVPAG).
+The program to data space mapping feature lets any instruction access program space as if it were data space.